splanck/vcurses/README.md

 special keys to predefined constants such as `KEY_UP`, `KEY_F1`, `KEY_BACKSPACE` and `KEY_ENTER`.
 A full list is available in [vcursesdoc.md](vcursesdoc.md#key-codes).
+Use `keyname(ch)` to convert a returned key code back to a readable string.

 ## Terminal modes